 The M.S.
 Comprehensive Examination will be prepared and administered by the Graduate Examination Committee.
+The exam typically takes place at the end of spring quarter.
 The written examination is designed to test understanding of graduate-level mechanical engineering concepts and methods.
 It covers three subject areas to be selected by the student among the following: materials structure & properties, control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, solid mechanics.
 Students are strongly encouraged to complete the relevant graduate-level course work for the selected subject areas: